magento/devdocs/guides/v2.1/release-notes/anonymous-api-security.md

 ``<type name="Magento\WebapiSecurity\Model\Plugin\AnonymousResourceSecurity">``

 The following APIs remain accessible to anonymous users.
-Most of these must remain accessible to support the checkout and add-to-cart ajax functionalities.
+Most of these must remain accessible to support the checkout and add-to-cart Ajax functionalities.

 | Product | Module | API | Action |
 | --- | --- | --- | --- |